webdaud/employeemanagement/README.md

 # Employee Management

-Backend Spring
+Backend use Spring

-Frontend Angular
+Frontend use Angular

 ## Software untuk running Backend Spring

-This project is used by the following software :
+This project is using by the following software :

 - IntelIJ Community Edition
 - OpenJDK 17
 - Navicat 16

-## Backend Spring
+## For Backend Spring

 ```bash